-We experimented with two domains, manually labeled at the sentence-level as wishes or non-wishes.4 Example wishes are listed in Table 6.
+We experimented with two domains, manually labeled at the sentence-level as wishes or non-wishes.
+Example wishes are listed in Table 6.

 Products.
-Consumer product reviews: 1,235 sentences selected from a collection of amazon.com and cnet.com reviews (Hu and Liu, 2004; Ding et al., 2008).
+Consumer product reviews: 1,235 sentences selected from a collection of amazon.com reviews (Hu and Liu, 2004; Ding et al., 2008).
 12% of the sentences are labeled as wishes.